kjwilder/globals/README.md

 to update global variables with values provided in `params`

 ## Usign the command line to set global variables
-Supposed `globlist.h` is set for `myprog` as in the previous section.
+Supposed your `globlist.h` is set for `myprog` as in the previous section.
 Global variables also can be specified from the command line.
 ```
 >  myprog iterations=20 labels='{"a", "b", "c"}' title="a b c"
 ```